Medi-Cal Eligibility for Former Foster Youth (FFY),

 • There are NO additional forms required.

-• The youth is set up in his/her own former foster care case unless the youth is receiving CalWORKs or on SSI.
+• The youth is set up in his/her own former foster care case unless the youth is receiving CalWORKs or SSI.

 The youth may decline Medi-Cal coverage under the FFY program.
-They can be enrolled in unsubsidized Covered California coverage however, they are not eligible for APTC/CSR because they are eligible for Medi-Cal and declined it.
+They can be enrolled in unsubsidized Covered California coverage; however, they are not eligible for APTC/CSR because they are eligible for Medi-Cal and declined it.
 If they qualify for free Medi-Cal and choose to keep a Covered California plan, their monthly premium will increase.
-For more information regarding APTC/CSR refer to Medi-Cal Handbook Chapter.
+For more information regarding APTC/CSR refer to the Medi-Cal Handbook Chapter.

 Deemed Eligible Infant with a FFY

-When the FFY youth has an infant the infant is in the same case until another Medi-Cal case is established.
+When the FFY youth has an infant, the infant is in the same case until another Medi-Cal case is established.
 The following rules apply:

 • The infant is deemed eligible until one year old.

-• The “Newborn Referral” (MC 330) for the infant’s Medi-Cal must sent to the former FC youth.
+• The Newborn Referral form (MC 330) for the infant’s Medi-Cal must be sent to the former FC youth.

 • The former FC youth’s eligibility for FFY MC must continue under aid code 4M/4U until no longer eligible for the program.